 - Yogurt may be plain or flavored, unsweetened or sweetened. - Yogurt must contain no more than 23 grams of total sugars per 6 ounces. - Noncommercial or nonstandardized yogurt products are not creditable food items.
-Some common examples include frozen yogurt, drinkable yogurt products, homemade yogurt, yogurt bars, and yogurt-covered fruit or nuts. - For adults, yogurt may be used as a meat alternate only when it is not being used to meet the milk component in the same meal. - There are many types of yogurt that meet this requirement.
+Some common examples include frozen yogurt, drinkable yogurt products, homemade yogurt, yogurt bars, and yogurt-covered fruit or nuts. - There are many types of yogurt that meet this requirement.
 It is easy to find them by using the Nutrition Facts label and following the steps below:.